Eurovision Song Contest 2011: Spokespersons

+Each participating broadcaster appointed a spokesperson who was responsible for announcing, in English or French, the votes for its respective country.
 Unlike previous years, the voting order was not drawn with the order of presentation of songs.
 Rather, the voting order was calculated just before the event, to reduce the likelihood of there being an outright winner from the start.
 Countries revealed their votes in the following order: